ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Provisioning the Cloud Pak Sandbox

 To build the Sandbox with a selected Cloud Pak on IBM Cloud Classic the available methods are:

 - **[Using Make](./Using_Make.md)**: With the use of `make` and the existing `Makefiles` it is possible to provision the Cloud Pak locally with Terraform, or remotely with Schematics.
 Make is the recommended way if this is your first time or to get things done quickly.
-Instructions for using `make` are [here](./Using_Make.md).
+Refer to [Using Make](./Using_Make.md) for instructions.
 - **[Using Terraform](./Using_Terraform.md)**: The Makefile contains all the Terraform actions/commands to run, however you can execute them manually whenever you want, even after using `make` initially.
 This option allows you to customize the input parameters and offers more control of the process.
-Instructions for using Terraform directly are [here](./Using_Terraform.md).
+Refer to [Using Terraform](./Using_Terraform.md) for instructions.
 - **[Using Schematics](./Using_Schematics.md)**: The Makefile contains all the commands to provision a Cloud Pak using IBM Cloud Schematics, however you can do it manually using `ibmcloud` cli or the IBM Cloud Web Console to create and manage a Schematics workspace.
 Consider using `make` to - at least - create the workspace, it can save you some time.
-Instructions for using Schematics are [here](./Using_Schematics.md).
+Refer to [Using Schematics](./Using_Schematics.md) for instructions.
 - **[Using IBM Cloud CLI](./Using_IBMCloud_CLI.md)**: The existing Terraform code provisions an OpenShift cluster then installs the requested Cloud Pak on it.
 With the IBM Cloud CLI you cannot install a Cloud Pak but you can provision an OpenShift cluster to install the Cloud Pak on using any of the above methods.
-Instructions to provision an OpenShift cluster are [here](./Using_IBMCloud_CLI.md).
+Instructions to provision an OpenShift cluster using the CLI are in the [Using IBM Cloud CLI](./Using_IBMCloud_CLI.md) document.
 - **[Using a Private Catalog](./Using_Private_Catalog.md)**: (Deprecated) It's possible to have a Private Catalog as a user interface with the Schematics and Terraform code, however this option may be more complex than creating a Schematics workspace.
 This option is not supported anymore.
-Instructions to create a Private Catalog are [here](./Using_Private_Catalog.md).
+Instructions to create a Private Catalog are in the [Using Private Catalog](./Using_Private_Catalog.md) document.

 ## Cloud Pak Inputs/Outputs and Validation